Inside the good, bad, and very ugly of social media algorithms

 Since then, social media algorithms have been under increasing scrutiny.

 Ex-Google engineer Guillaume Chaslot criticized YouTube’s recommendation engine for promoting conspiracy theories and divisive content.
 The documentary The Social Dilemma was a buzzy exposé of how these platforms manipulate human behavior.
-TikTok’s enigmatic For You page was called out for suppressing videos from disabled creators in a bid to mitigate bullying and harassment (a policy the company says is no longer in place.)
+TikTok’s enigmatic For You page was called out for suppressing videos from disabled creators in a bid to mitigate bullying and harassment (a policy the company says is no longer in place).
 Most recently, former Facebook data scientist turned whistleblower Frances Haugen released thousands of internal documents showing what Facebook and Instagram executives knew about the potential harms of their platforms.

 In short, there’s a lot to unpack in the current state of play with social media algorithms.
 Fast Company‘s podcast Creative Control explored this topic in three episodes covering what we know (but more specifically what we don’t know) about how these algorithms work, their toll on our mental health, and what effective government regulation should look like.